Why You Need to Visit Panama City Beach in the Fall

 4. Small Crowds

-With shorter lines, getting an up-close-and-personal experience at Gulf World Marine Park and other area attractions is easier than ever
+With shorter lines, getting an up-close-and-personal experience with dolphins is easier than ever

 As summertime comes to a close, plenty of folks begin to shift their sights toward adventures into the mountains or ski hills.
 That means fewer people at the beach to compete with for parking, lodging, and relaxation.
 When you think of reasons why you need to visit Panama City Beach in the fall, this one is as big as any of them.